The Creation of the World—What the Bible Really Says

 Let’s take a deeper look into each of the 7 days to learn more about what God created.

-Were there only seven days of creation?
+Were there only seven days of creation in Genesis?

 Before diving into the specifics of each day, let’s answer a commonly asked question: did God really create the world in only seven days?